vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/02_IN_SEARCH_OF_OUR_TRUE_NATURE_-_AN_OVERVIEW.md

 For the attainment of knowledge of SELF one has to approach the teacher who is not only a scholar but also is established in Brahman.

 A competent teacher is one who should have double qualifications.
 There are two eligibility factors.
 What are they?
 He must be well versed with the śāstrā-s.
 That alone is not sufficient, because he may be repeating the śāstra in a parrot like way, without himself being a brahmaniṣṭha_,_ without having touched the source.
 So, while śrotriyatva_ _is necessary, brahmaniṣṭhatva is also necessary.
-He must have known the truth, not only by śāstrarūpeņa but also by anubhavarūpeņa_. _The two factors put together are necessary to be a teacher**.**
+He must have known the truth, not only by śāstrarūpeņa but also by anubhavarūpeņa_. _The two factors put together are necessary to be a teacher.

 **2. Sukha-Duḥkha Parīkṣa- सुखदुःखपरीक्षा ।**